 Survivors include his loving wife, Jacqueline Kramer whom he married February 11, 1961.
 He will be missed by his sister-in-law, Shirley Kramer; his nieces, Lauren Barber and husband Brett of Columbus, Ohio; Jana and husband Nathan Wilcox of Bozeman, Montana and great-niece, Darby and great-nephew, Reese; Blair Kramer of Columbus, Ohio; his niece, Jennifer Westcott of New Bern, NC; his sister-in-law, Karen McKelvey and husband, the Reverend Tom of Easton, Maryland; and his nephews Tim and Scott McKelvey; and brother-in-law James Delbrugge of Wheeling, West Virginia.

 He greatly enjoyed his past times of photography, square dancing, and using the computer to research and communicate a variety of interests.
 He was also an active and faithful member of the Eglin AFB Chapel’s 9:00 o’clock service for many years.

 By his request, there will be a cremation, by the Heritage Gardens Funeral Home in Niceville, Florida.
 A memorial service will be held at Heritage Gardens Funeral Home, Niceville, Florida in the Spring when the family can convene.

 In lieu of flowers, a tax-deductible donation may be made to Wounded Warriors.

 The family would like to extend their appreciation to Dr. Virgil Brown, Dr. Christopher Reid, and Dr. Mark Riggenbach for their 20 years of devoted care.

-To send flowers to Terrence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Terrence Lynn Kramer, please visit our floral store.